Brandon Paris Band: History

 In January 2006, Brandon Paris Band signed a deal with Koch Entertainment just days after sending their album to record labels across Canada.
 Their debut album's first single, "Rewind and Start Again", was a huge success on commercial radio after being released on March 13, 2006.
-The song climbed up to Top 20 on the Canadian CHR charts (tracked by Radio & Records (Billboard Information Group)).
+The song climbed up to the Top 20 on the Canadian CHR charts (tracked by Radio & Records (Billboard Information Group)).
 "Somebody to Hold" was also well received in many cities, peaking at No. 53.
 One month later, Koch Entertainment released "Give Me a Reason"; it peaked at No. 77 on CHR.
 Topping off an already exceptional year, in spring 2007, Brandon Paris Band was nominated for Best New Group or Solo Artist (CHR) by the Canadian Radio Music Awards.

 In January 2007, Ellis and Devindisch were replaced by Bryan Jasper on guitar and Brian Sanheim on bass.

 On November 3, 2008, Brandon Paris Band independently released their first single called "Say Goodbye" from their second album titled Pocket Full of Holes to radio.
 Say Goodbye, mixed by Mike Fraser (AC/DC; Hedley) and mastered by Adam Ayan (Rolling Stones; Linkin Park), received airplay across Canada, on reporting stations, digital stations and satellite.
-Additional credits on Pocket Full of Holes was recorded at Vancouver's Factory Studios; additional credits include Jeff Dawson (State of Shock, Kelly Rowland, Daniel Powter, Marcy Playground; State of Shock) and Sheldon Zaharko (Billy Talent).
+Additional credits on Pocket Full of Holes were recorded at Vancouver's Factory Studios; additional credits include Jeff Dawson (State of Shock, Kelly Rowland, Daniel Powter, Marcy Playground; State of Shock) and Sheldon Zaharko (Billy Talent).
 To add to the success of "Say Goodbye", a video was filmed for the song which was directed, shot and edited by Paris with a $4.00 budget.
 The band put the video on iTunes and received so much attention that it was mentioned on radio stations across Canada and was played on Much Music.

 Pocket Full of Holes was released in Canada in December 2008 and the band toured to support it.
-But, in late 2010, Brandon Paris Band became the band Abandon Paris with new lead singer Scott Jackson.
+In late 2010, Brandon Paris Band became the band Abandon Paris with new lead singer Scott Jackson.